johanajnabi/johanajnabi.github.io/content/about.md

-I am a life science researcher interested in understanding how mechanical cues regulate cell-state transitions during cutaneous wound healing.
+I am a life science researcher working at the interface of mechanobiology, cell biology, and epigenetics.
+My research examines how mechanical cues at wounds regulate cytoskeletal dynamics and epigenetic programs to control epidermal cell-state transitions during tissue repair and regeneration.

-My research focuses on epithelial mechanotransduction, cytoskeletal dynamics, and epigenetic regulation, particularly actin-dependent control of DNMT3A during tissue repair and regeneration.